Costeer/101st-Wiki/content/101st Basic Training Program/Basic Training Introduction.md

 Forget about the pursuit of happiness; in our program, we pursue physical exhaustion and mental anguish with unmatched fervor.
 Because nothing screams "liberty" like blistered feet and sleepless nights, am I right?

 So congratulations, cadets, on embarking on this epic journey of self-discovery and profound suffering.
-Remember, as you slog through the trenches of BCT, you're not just becoming soldiers – you're becoming living embodiments of sarcasm, patriotism, and the Super Earth way.
+Remember, as you slog through the trenches of BCT, you're not just becoming soldiers – you're becoming the living embodiment of sarcasm, patriotism, and the Super Earth way.

+The Basic Training is divided into 5 Sections and can be read in any order alto reading [[Section 1]] first is recommended as it explains some common terminology